Wave-optical effects in the microlensing of continuous gravitational waves by star clusters

 The Morse flow equations \eqref{eq:morseflow} are sequentially solved using a Runge-Kutta method up to some maximum radius $\text{Re}(\boldsymbol{r})$.
 Formally speaking, this radius must extend to infinity, else Cauchy's theorem \eqref{eq:cauchy} cannot be applied.
 However, because the Morse flow is also a contour of steepest descent, high accuracy can be achieved even with relatively early truncations that depend on $\boldsymbol{x}_{s}$; see Appendix A.

 Finally, it is important to note that the function $t_{d}$ is not analytic over the complex plane, as the $\psi$ piece introduces logarithmic singularities at each microlens position $(r_{k} \cos \theta_{k}, r_{k} \sin \theta_{k})$.
-This is a problem because the flow tends to infinitely wind around singular points (i.e., the velocity blows up), causing the integral to diverge.
+This is a problem {firstly because Cauchy's theorem cannot be strictly applied for $\theta=\theta_{k}$, though small arcs around the branch points $r_{k}$ can be constructed to restore analyticity if such an angle is within the numerical grid.} Additionally, the flow tends to infinitely wind around singular points (i.e., the velocity blows up), causing the integral to diverge.
 We have explored several possibilities for tempering the singularities: \begin{itemize} \item{Introducing an additional $n-1$ lens planes can circumvent the appearance of more than one singularity on any given plane, as discussed by \cite{feld20b} \cite[see also][]{ram21}.
 In particular, if each microlens resides on a different plane, screen-adapted coordinates can be used to center each individual singularity away from the relevant regions, so that it may be ignored.